drupal-au/drupal-au-docs/features/README.md

 - a group that individual users can join and receive email notifications from
 - shows all users that have joined
-- shows all local Drupal events (meetups, camps etc)
+- shows all local Drupal events (meetups, camps, training days, sprint days etc)
 - links to social media
 - potentially include news feed
 - optionally displayed in a map? - lower priority
-- content maintained by one or two nominated people on behalf of their local group.
+- content submitted by community and curated by content team.

-## AU/NZ Drupal events listing
+## Drupal events listing

 Purpose: Make events easier to find

 Implementation:

-- local events (meetups, camps, sprints, training etc) as a feed from local meetup.com
+- list all large Drupal events (DrupalSouth, DrupalGov, etc), linking to primary event website
-- national events (DrupalSouth, DrupalGov, etc) maintained by event organiser
+- lists all smaller Drupal events (meetups, camps, training days etc)
-- international events (Drupal Cons) ? much lower priority
+- potentially include DrupalCons ? much lower priority
 - non-Drupal events that are recommended by someone in the community - lower priority
-- can be page on this site or redirect to external site/page
+- can be page on this site or redirect to external site/page - ie. placeholder page in lieu of event website
 - optionally displayed in a map? - lower priority

-## AU/NZ Drupal site showcase
+## Australian Drupal site showcase

-Purpose: Demonstrate what's possible with Drupal in AU/NZ
+Purpose: Demonstrate what's possible with Drupal in Australia

 Implementation: